tomasstolker/species/docs/overview.rst

 Introduction
 ------------

-*species* provides a coherent framework for analyzing photometric and spectral data of planetary and substellar atmospheres.
-It has been designed for self-luminous objects such as directly imaged exoplanets and brown dwarfs, that is, objects which are not significantly irradiated by an external source.
-On this page you find a very short introduction on the design of *species*, the features that have been implemented, and the various types of data it can handle.
+*species* provides a coherent framework for analyzing emission spectra and photometry of self-luminous objects such as directly imaged planets and brown dwarfs.
+This page provides a short introduction on the design of *species*, the features that have been implemented, and the various types of data it can handle.

 Supported data
 --------------

-The software profits from publicly available data such as photometric and spectral libraries, atmospheric model spectra, evolutionary models, photometry of directly imaged companions, and filter transmission curves.
-The relevant data are automatically downloaded and added to a central HDF5 database on request of the user.
-All data are stored in a fixed format such that the various analysis tools and plotting functions can be directly used without having to deal with the many different data formats and units in which the original data were stored.
+The software profits from publicly available data such as photometric and spectral libraries, atmospheric model spectra, evolutionary models, photometry of directly imaged companions, and filter transmission profiles.
+The relevant data are automatically downloaded and can be added to the HDF5 database.
+All data are stored in a fixed format in the database which has the advantage that the analysis tools and plotting functions can be easily used without having to deal with the original data formats and units.

 The following data are currently supported by *species* (support for other data sets can be requested):

 - `DRIFT-PHOENIX <http://svo2.cab.inta-csic.es/theory/newov/index.php?model=drift>`_ atmospheric models
 - `AMES-Cond <https://phoenix.ens-lyon.fr/Grids/AMES-Cond/>`_ atmospheric models